 Ready to learn more?
 We were able to spend a weekend there, and we’ve got everything you need to know to make the best of your Lake Martin, Alabama vacation!
 Believe me, once you experience Lake Martin, you’re never going to want to leave.

-Lake Martin is one of the largest man-made lakes in the United States, and is a popular place for all sorts of outdoor recreation.
+Lake Martin is one of the largest man-made lakes in the United States and is a popular place for all sorts of outdoor recreation.
 Once you see it, you’ll understand why!
+Lake Martin is located in Tallapoosa, Elmore, and Coosa counties in Alabama.

-Lake Martin is a reservoir that was formed by the construction of Martin Dam on the Tallapoosa River.
+Lake Martin is a reservoir that was formed by the construction of the Martin Dam on the Tallapoosa River.
 The Martin Dam powerhouse is used by the Alabama Power Company to generate hydroelectric power.
-Construction on Martin Dam was completed in the 1920s, creating what was — at the time — the largest man-made body of water in the world!
+Construction on Martin Dam was completed in 1926, creating what was — at the time — the largest man-made body of water in the world!

 Lake Martin was originally known as Cherokee Bluffs for the geological formation upon which it was built, but the dam was renamed in 1936 in honor of Thomas Martin, the then-president of Alabama Power Company.